Orientation

 AI Credentials Overview

-AI Credentials in MediaSFU allow you to securely store and manage authentication information for AI services like LLM, TTS, and STT providers.
+AI Credentials in MediaSFU allow you to securely store and manage authentication information for AI services like LLM, TTS, STT, and realtime speech-to-speech providers.

 Key Features: